 Fast forward to a week later.
 It was still on my mind, and at last, I finally received an answer.
 God placed the word fervent in my head.
 I immediately googled it because I honestly didn’t know the definition off the top of my head.

 And then I was reminded of a bible verse from James 5:16, “The effectual fervent prayer of a righteous man availeth much”.

 Huh…interesting.
 Maybe God doesn’t want us to beg, but maybe he does want us to show passion in our prayers.
 Was that what was lacking?
 Do I need to display a more passionate prayer life?

-I don’t profess to know everything there is to know about prayer, but I do know one thing: the effectual fervent prayer of a righteous man (or woman!) does availeth much!
+I don’t profess to know everything about prayer, but I sure know one thing: the effectual fervent prayer of a righteous man (or woman!) does availeth much!

 Read more: We are Daughters of the King